Course Outline

 The syllabus includes training objectives, module details, and a recommended reading list:

-Please note: This certification is being refreshed in line with legislative updates as of 30 April 2021.
+Please note: This certification is being updated in accordance with recent legislative changes as of 30 April 2021.

-These changes will be implemented in exams conducted with a training provider from 31 July 2021.
-Exams administered by Pearson Vue will follow the updated syllabus starting 1 September 2021.
+These updates will be implemented in exams administered by training providers from 31 July 2021.
+Exams conducted by Pearson Vue will follow the updated syllabus from 1 September 2021.

-Any legislative changes between 1 May and 31 October 2021 will be reflected in the new version scheduled for release in January 2022.
+Any legislative changes occurring between 1 May and 31 October 2021 will be incorporated into the new version, scheduled for release in January 2022.

 Summary Course Outline:

-- An Introduction to the History of Data Protection in the U.K.
+- An Overview of the History of Data Protection in the U.K.

-- Principles of Data Protection and Relevant Terminology
+- Fundamental Principles of Data Protection and Relevant Terminology

 - Legal Bases for Processing Personal Data